-During the final months of 2012, the talk of a “bubble” in the bond market grew to roar – and so far this year, nothing has changed.
-Following a 32-year bull market in Treasuries and several years of strong outperformance for corporate, high yield, and emerging market bonds, the number of commentators proclaiming that bonds are a bubble set to burst has increased exponentially.
+During the final months of 2012, the talk of a “bubble” in the bond market grew to roar – and nearly two years later, little has changed.
+Following a 32-year bull market in Treasuries and several years of strong outperformance for corporate, high yield, and emerging market bonds, the number of commentators proclaiming that bonds are a bubble set to burst is as loud as ever.

 This may leave investors wondering what a bubble is, what the basis is for this claim, and what a bursting bubble may mean for their portfolios.
 Below, we seek to answer each of these questions in turn.